tchowd/turja-c/README.md

 ❓ Ask me about anything related to Product Management and Frontend development

 ✍🏽 Fun fact: I love writing!
-You can find a few articles (here)[https://turja.substack.com].
+You can find a few articles here: https://turja.substack.com.